lokikl/shellbridge/README.md

 ============

 * vim 7.3+ compiled with +client-server option
-* nodejs
+* newer nodejs

 You may get them by `apt-get install nodejs npm vim vim-gnome` on ubuntu.

 My env. is ubuntu 14.04, nodejs 0.10.25 and vim 7.4 p183.

-For Ubuntu 12.04, nodejs maybe outdated.
-Please install from PPA or the official website.
+For Ubuntu 12.04, please install newer node from PPA or the official website and npm from it's installer script.

 How to install